 To=1762.97 K

-From the analytical solution, minimum and maximum temperatures were found as 550 K and 1762.97 K respectively and according to the simulation conditions provided for the project, two different modes of simulation were run, steady state and transient state.
+From the analytical solution, minimum and maximum temperatures were found as 550 K and 1762.97 K, respectively, and according to the simulation conditions provided for the project, two different modes of simulation were run, steady state and transient state.

 Steady State: For steady state, a graph was obtained from the paraview software using the output file of the moose input file that was obtained from the simulation.
 Both the input and output files were submitted with the project.
 The graph below shows the temperature range of up to 720k from 550k.
 Which is very less in range and too much of an error.
 The problems can lie in defining the parameters in specific units.